-Alternatively, the TRACK/SS pin can be used to track two (or more) supplies during start-up, as shown qualitatively in Figures 7a and 7b.
-To do this, a resistor divider should be connected from the master supply (V_X) to the TRACK/SS pin of the slave supply (V{OUT}) , as shown in Figure 8.
+Alternatively, the TRACK/SS1 and TRACK/SS2 pins for the two buck controllers can be used to track two (or more) supplies during start-up, as shown qualitatively in Figures 7a and 7b.
+To do this, a resistor divider should be connected from the master supply (V_X) to the TRACK/SS pin of the slave supply (V{OUT}), as shown in Figure 8.
 During start-up V{OUT} will track V_X according to the ratio set by the resistor divider: